jeremieb/jeremieb/README.md

 ❝Learning by doing is the only way I know how to learn.❞ — Tony Fadell

-Lead Product Designer and Swift Developer with +13 years building mobile apps from start to finish.
-I focus on making the end-to-end experience better for users.
-I act as a Creative Technologist, bridging ideas and cutting-edge technologies to help organizations invent their future.

-I am a (Product UX) designer and (Swift) developer, with extensive experience working in product driven matrix organizations as well as in start-ups.
-This rare blend allows me to fill the gap between design and tech teams.
-I bring an understanding of each others’ technical language and mode of work, thus unlocking cross-functional collaboration for high performing teams.
+As a Creative Technologist with over 15 years of experience in design and development, I specialize in transforming imaginative concepts into tangible, impactful digital solutions.
+My journey from Lead Product Designer and Swift Developer to pioneering roles showcases my dedication to merging design with technology, creating seamless user experiences.

+In my career, I've focused on enhancing the end-to-end user experience in mobile and wearable technology, continuously pushing the boundaries of human-machine interfaces.
+My expertise extends across Apple and Google platforms, where I've developed a profound ability to bridge the gap between design and technical teams, promoting an environment of cross-functional collaboration.

+Recently, my passion has evolved into building new experiences in mixed reality, spatial computing, and virtual reality.
+This evolution reflects my commitment to not only redefine human-machine interaction but also to create immersive, transformative experiences that extend beyond traditional screens and environments.

+As a leader in this innovative field, I drive projects that demand transdisciplinary collaboration, integrating AR, VR, and spatial computing to unlock unprecedented user experiences.
+This approach is inherently cross and anti-disciplinary, underscoring my belief in the power of breaking new ground through creative and technological fusion.

+I am dedicated to advancing adaptive, regenerative organizations that champion equitable work and aim to build just, caring societies.
+My ambition is to work in groundbreaking spaces, catalyzing change and crafting a future where technology and humanity not only coexist but thrive together in new, unimagined ways.

-#productdesign #uxdesign #uidesign #designsystem #design #mobile #mobileapp #indiedeveloper #innovation #humancentereddesign #humaninterfaceguidelines #materialdesign #userexperience #interactiondesign #voiceuserinterface #creativity #inclusivity #diversity #iOS #watchOS #iPadOS #macOS #Swift #SwiftUI #XCode #WidgetKit #SiriKit #Sketch #Figma
+#productdesign #uxdesign #uidesign #designsystem #design #mobile #mobileapp #indiedeveloper #interactiondesign #voiceuserinterface #creativity #inclusivity #diversity #iOS #watchOS #iPadOS #visionOS #macOS #Swift #SwiftUI #XCode #WidgetKit #SiriKit #VR #AR #Unity #ARKit #Blender

 ---